 Public transport in Delhi

-The most popular mode of public transport in Delhi is buses, transporting over half of the city's daily commuters.
+The most popular mode of public transport in Delhi are buses, transporting over half of the city's daily commuters.
 To reduce congestion, the city has been trying to encourage the use of public transport over private vehicles.
 The Delhi Transport Corporation and Delhi Integrated Multi-Modal Transit System (DIMTS) aim to improve bus networks to meet the demand of the growing population.

 Unfortunately, progress has been slow; buses tend to be quite crowded and don’t always have air conditioning.
 That said, buses in Delhi are cheap and the network of bus routes is extensive.
-Once an expat is familiar with the particular route, commuting by bus can easily become part of one's daily routine.

 The Delhi Metro is a fast, clean and efficient form of public transport.
 It serves Delhi as well as surrounding areas, including Ghaziabad, Faridabad, Gurgaon, Noida, Bahadurgarh and Ballabhgarh.
 New lines and stations have continued to open over the years, making the metro an easy way to travel about the city.